dan-da/cdc_audit/README.md

  - no locking is performed on the target CSV file at present.
 This could cause file corruption.

- - column header row should be written to .CSV file.

 Todos
 =====

  - Use a lockfile to protect .CSV file.
 Map-R nfs does not support flock().

- - Write column header row to CSV file.
-Also, check the header row when initiating sync to ensure that # of columns is unchanged and audit_pk column is correct.
+ - Check the CSV header row when initiating sync to ensure that # of columns is unchanged and audit_pk column is correct.

  - Auto-Detect schema changes to source table and apply to audit table.